akourtis98/Snake-Game-in-Javascript/README.md

 # Snake-Game-in-Javascript
-a very quick and simple snake game done in javascript for learning purposes
+a very quick and simple snake game done in javascript for learning purposes.